Fairmont Windsor Park & Wayside Stables

 Fairmont Windsor Park opened in 2021 as the Fairmont brand’s flagship UK property, occupying a purpose-built country house hotel on the edge of Windsor Great Park in Surrey, less than an hour from central London.
 The hotel was designed to complement rather than compete with its extraordinary setting — its architecture sympathetic to the English country house tradition, its 229 rooms and suites positioned to make the most of views across the parkland and the Surrey Hills beyond.

-The riding partnership with Wayside Stables gives the hotel something that no amount of interior design can replicate: a genuine connection to the landscape.
-Wayside is a family-run equestrian centre based in Windsor, holding one of the licences that permit guided rides within Windsor Great Park — a restriction that exists precisely because the park is a protected royal estate, not a public amenity.
-The horses are well-schooled and well-kept, the guides knowledgeable about both the terrain and its history, and the rides are available to all levels, from complete beginners to confident cantering riders.
+The partnership with Wayside Stables is what gives the hotel its genuine equestrian credibility.
+Wayside is a family-run centre holding one of the licences that permit guided riding inside Windsor Great Park — a restriction that exists precisely because the park remains a protected royal estate rather than open public land.
+The horses are well-schooled and carefully kept, the guides deeply knowledgeable about both the terrain and its centuries of royal history, and the riding is genuinely accessible to all levels, from complete beginners to confident, cantering riders.